JoshVarty/ReproducingSuperConvergence/Readme.md

 In the above images:
  - A Cyclical Learning Rate allows for a test accuracy of ~85% after 10,000 training steps.
- - A multistep learning rate allows for a test accuracy ofr ~80% after 80,000 training steps.
+ - A multistep learning rate allows for a test accuracy ofr ~80% after 20,000 training steps.
+Progress is not made in steps 60,000 to 80,000.

 ### Architecture